Black Bread Co. Invites All To Invest And Reap The Benefits Of Backing The Next Big Thing In The Bread Industry.

 These founders all come to BBC from different career fields.
 Mark is a serial entrepreneur, owns a real estate construction company & founder of Pokatidy popcorn.
 Jamel is a nationally recognized recording artist, brand developer, and marketing guru.
 Charles is a Communications Professor & founder of the non-profit, Speak Hope.

 The first ever Black-owned gourmet sliced bread company — ‘The Black Bread Company’, is officially offering shares of equity to the public.
-The Black Bread Company was just recently valued at over 50 million dollars.
 They created this company to build generational wealth in marginalized communities, and opening their company to the public is a great first step in upholding their promise!

 According to the company's management, the minimum buy-in for shares is $250.
 "We were intentional with having a low minimum in order to give everyone an opportunity to buy shares regardless of their economic status," says Alexander. ”It is our hope that everyone, regardless of race, gender, or economic class, will join our Breadwinners community as investors,”